bhaveshjain1612/StockSpectra/README.md

 #### Top Picks:
   - **Description**: This tab showcases stocks that have strong financials and are poised for potential growth.
 These stocks are filtered based on their financial rank, outlook, risk, and dividend yield.
-  - **Logic for Selection**:
-    - The stocks are filtered to only include those with a strong financial rank.
-    - They should have a positive or very positive outlook for both short-term (1-2 months) and long-term (>1 year).
-    - The risk for short-term should be mid to low, and for long-term, it should be low.
-    - Only stocks with a dividend yield greater than 0 are considered.
+  - **Multiple Strategies**: With different kinds of investors in the market, this section allows the user to see today's top picks for one of the ten selected strategies.
+These strategies aim to simplify some of the work further with preset filters, unique to each strategy.
+And don't worry, a description accompanies the strategy so you know what exactly is the basis of picking the stocks.
+    1. *Short-Term High Gains Strategy*: Targets stocks that are expected to provide significant returns in the short term.
+While there's a high risk associated with these stocks, the very positive short-term outlook suggests potential for quick gains.

+    2. *Stable Growth Strategy*: Focuses on stocks that have a stable growth trajectory.
+The low long-term risk and positive outlook over a year suggest that these stocks are likely to grow steadily over time.

+    3. *High Dividend Yield Strategy*: Targets stocks that pay dividends.
+The focus is on companies with a strong or mid-level financial year-over-year strength, indicating they have the capacity to continue paying dividends.

+    4. **Defensive Strategy*: For investors who want to minimize risk.
+The focus is on stocks with low risk in both the short and long term, a neutral or positive outlook, and a strong financial track record.
+The inclusion of dividends provides an additional source of income.

+    5. *Aggressive Growth Strategy*: For investors with a high risk tolerance, targeting stocks that have the potential for significant growth.
+While there's a higher level of risk, the very positive outlook suggests substantial potential returns.

+    6. *Conservative Income Strategy*: For investors seeking a steady income with minimal risk.
+Stocks selected under this strategy are expected to have a consistent dividend payout and exhibit low volatility.

+    7. *Turnaround Play*: Targets stocks that are currently underperforming but are expected to rebound in the long term.
+It's a speculative play, betting on the company's potential to turn its fortunes around.

+    8. *Balanced Portfolio Strategy*: Aims to maintain a balanced portfolio with a mix of growth and value stocks.
+It's suitable for investors seeking moderate growth with controlled risk.

+    9. *Value Play*: Targets undervalued stocks that are expected to appreciate over time.
+The focus is on companies that are currently overlooked by the market but have strong fundamentals.

+    10. *Momentum Chaser*: For investors looking to capitalize on current market trends.
+It targets stocks that have shown strong recent performance and are expected to continue their upward trajectory.

-  - **Usage**: Users can select the stock exchange (NSE or BSE) and sort the displayed stocks based on various criteria like name, latest close, dividend yield, and change percentage.
+- **Usage**: Users can select the strategy, and stock exchange (NSE or BSE) and sort the displayed stocks based on various criteria like name, latest close, dividend yield, and change percentage.

 #### Top Price Changes:
   - **Description**: Displays stocks that have seen significant price changes.
 Users can view either the top gainers or top losers.